What is the Children’s Rights Report 2015?

 - get an education

-It looked at what life is like for children in Australia and told the Australian Government what it could do to make things better.
+In 2012, the Committee looked at what life is like for children in Australia and told the Australian Government what it could do to make things better.
 They said that Australia does a lot of good things for children and young people, but that the Government can still do more.
 They were worried that some children:

 - are being treated unfairly